 Nonetheless, shopping for health insurance can be complicated, whether you’re an individual or entrepreneur.
 But it doesn’t have to be.
 Here are a few key things to keep in mind when looking for the best plan for you and your employees.

+Now it’s time to think about your plan design.
 There are three different types of health plans: